Upcoming Events

 YCL joins striking grad student workers on the Picket Line at Columbia University | November 2021

-We as Communists know that it is the working class that makes history.
+We as Communists know that it is the working class that lead the fight for a revolution towards equal rights, expansion of democracy, and communism.

 The capitalist mode of production has basic flaws and contradictions which will make Capitalism its own grave digger.
 The question is, will we have human life and a habitable planet on the other side?